 The aim of their study is to use individual-level data to examine the interval cancer rates among women screened with DBT compared to DM.
 Their study will also compare the rates of breast cancer detected through screening (screen-detected breast cancer) and recall associated with the two screening techniques.

-The Cancer Registry of Norway will initially contribute with data from about 100,000 women aged 50-69 who were screened through BreastScreen Norway in Oslo, Vestfold and Vestre Viken in 2014 and 2015 through the OVVV-study.
-The Cancer Registry of Norway will only send data from women who have consented to their personal data related to negative screening results being permanently stored at the Registry.
+The study population include about 140,000 women aged 50-69 who were screened in BreastScreen Norway in Oslo, Vestfold and Vestre Viken in 2014 and 2015, and in Bergen between 2016 and 2019.
+The project will only include data from women who have agreed that their personal data related to negative screening results being permanently stored at the Registry.

 This study is registry-based, and the women included will not be contacted regarding the project.
 It will be impossible to identify individuals from any published study results.

 The University of Sydney (Australia) is the principal investigator of the project, and in charge of checking, managing and analysing the collective database, as well as obtaining necessary approvals in Australia.

 The Cancer Registry of Norway is a collaborator and is responsible for obtaining the necessary ethical approvals in Norway, as well as extracting, pseudonymizing and delivering data to the project.

 Lund University (Sweden) and Azienda Provincale Servizi Sanitari (Italy) are also project collaborators.
 They are responsible for obtaining necessary ethical approvals and delivering data from studies performed in their countries to the project.